DavidRoss85/ego_exo_analysis_26/README.md

 Additional guides are in the `docs/` folder:

+- `docs/EVAL_REFERENCE.md` — All flags and usage examples for the MetaWorld evaluation scripts
+- `docs/FINETUNE_REFERENCE.md` — All flags and usage examples for the DROID and Ego-Exo4D fine-tuning scripts
 - `docs/DROID_DOWNLOAD.md` — How to enumerate and selectively download shards from the full DROID dataset at scale, including bandwidth and storage planning
 - `docs/EGOEXO4D_ACCESS.md` — Detailed Ego-Exo4D access walkthrough, credential setup, common CLI errors and fixes, and how to select specific scenarios and camera streams